 Email Address: Name of Requestor: Phone: Additional informat ion as needed: The servicing Component is able to contract for the ordered goods or services.
-The ordered goods or services cannot be provided as conveniently or as inexpensively as by a Component contract; and The purchase is in the best interest of the Government; The funding for the purchase is available; above named requesti ity cited is the Economy Act (31 U.S.C.
-1535), as required by that Act, the ng program office warrants all of the following conditions are met [NOTE: hall place a check in each space for each finding to indicate it has been Statutory authority for the Assisted Acquisition: - Other factors or circumstances unique to the procurement. assistance. ss of the servicing Component's costs associated with providing acquisition or circumstances unique to the procurement. prohibitions o appropriation f the requesting Component such as restrictions on a Component's s.
+The ordered goods or services cannot be provided as conveniently or as inexpensively as by a Component contract; and The purchase is in the best interest of the Government; The funding for the purchase is available; above named requesti rity cited is the Economy Act (31 U.S.C.
+1535), as required by that Act, the ing program office warrants all of the following conditions are met [NOTE: hall place a check in each space for each finding to indicate it has been Statutory authority for the Assisted Acquisition: - Other Jactors or circumstances unique to the procurement.] assistance. ss of the servicing Component's costs associated with providing acquisition prohibitions of appropriation f the requesting Component such as restrictions on a Component's s.